AguaClara/Textbook/AIDE/Specifications.rst

 D. Function

    1. The doser is designed so that the operator can select a chemical dose (mass of chemical per volume of water) by moving the dose slider to a specific position along the lever.
-The lever, LFOM and constant head tank then work together to adjust the chemical flow proportional to the plant flow to maintain a constant chemical dose.
+The lever, LFOM and constant level tank then work together to adjust the chemical flow proportional to the plant flow to maintain a constant chemical dose.

    #.
 When the plant flow is zero, the lever is horizontal and chemical flow is zero.

    #.
 When plant flow increases, the water level in the entrance tank increases (due additional head loss through the LFOM), causing one end of the doser lever to rise.
 This, in turn, causes the other end of the lever, and the dose slider, to fall, increasing the elevation difference between the chemical level in the constant level tank and the dose slider.
 The greater driving head increases the chemical flow through the doser.

    #.
-Because the entrance tank level (due to the LFOM) is directly proportional to the plant flow rate, the dose slider elevation is directly proportional to the entrance chamber level, and the chemical flow is directly proportional to the dose slider elevation, the chemical flow is directly proportional to the plant flow.
+Because the entrance tank level is directly proportional to the plant flow rate (due to the LFOM), the dose slider elevation is directly proportional to the entrance tank level, and the chemical flow is directly proportional to the dose slider elevation, the chemical flow is directly proportional to the plant flow.

 Entrance Tank |EntranceTank|
 ============================

 For more detailed information see :ref:`Entrance Tank Design <title_entrance_tank_design>`.
-The entrance tank has multiple functions in a drinking water treatment plant.
+The entrance tank (see :numref:`figure_spec_ET_Diagram_Labeled`) has multiple functions in a drinking water treatment plant.

 #.
 Remove air bubbles to reduce splashing, turbulence, and unsteady motion of the chemical feed surface tracking lever system
 #.
 Remove grit to prevent accumulation in the flocculator